szaumoor/ZSTweaks/README.md

 This component makes Luck more generally useful by adding also a 5% critical hit chance boost, 10% total bonus thief skill bonus, as well as 2 AC.
 The rest is unchanged.

-**Component 190:** Make Holy Power and Tenser's Transformation achieve a THAC0 of 0
+**Component 190:** Make Holy Power achieve a THAC0 of 0

-Makes those spells achieve a THAC0 of 0 at max level, since the description clearly states "fighter of the same level".
+Makes this spell achieve a THAC0 of 0 at max level, since the description clearly states "fighter of the same level".

 **Component 230:** Make Cloak of Fear work as a temporary aura of fear, like in IWDEE

 For the most part I don't think this spell is worth memorizing.
 Now instead of being a one-off horror effect, it creates an "aura" that triggers once per round for 3 rounds, with the same specifications as the original spell.
-(I didn't even realize that's exactly the way it's implemented in IWDEE).

 **Component 240:** Make Goodberries generate six berries, each healing 2d4 instead of 1 point of damage, and granting very slow regeneration for 8 hours

 Conceptually I think it's a cool spell for druids and rangers, and it might be a teensy bit useful perhaps for the beginning of BGEE, but generally not useful after that.
 Now it will heal 2d4 immediately and add a regeneration of 1 HP per turn for 20 turns.
-Now it generates six because I like the idea of having one per party member by default.
+Now it also generates six berries because I like the idea of having enough to give one to every party member.

-Additionally it allows stacks of 12 so two castings can get stacked together.
+Additionally it allows stacks of 12 berries.

 **Component 250:** Make Earthquake party friendly

-Earthquake is generally very very inconvenient to be cast at any point because of how it affects your whole party.
+Earthquake is generally very inconvenient to be cast at any point because of how it affects your whole party.
 This disables that behavior.

+**Component 350:** Make Earthquake not shake the screen

+In case you don't enjoy feeling like casting it might give you a tiny seizure.

 **Component 260:** Make Negative Plane Protection's duration increase somewhat as you level up